Clubs and Societies – due to Covid-19 many clubs have had their activities cancelled or on-line only. Please check with organisers.

 Both groups have illustrated lectures on different aspects of decorative and fine arts, along with Study Days, outings and tours.
 Please open the links for more details and look at the calendar for subjects, dates and times of meetings.

-A friendly club who meet for lunch once a month and also have occasional outings.
-Contact C Sargeant 01798 867460
+A friendly club who meet for lunch once a month at the Sports and Social Club.
+Please contact 01798 865629 for more information.

 Scouts